 - How acceptable is the goal, based on particular metrics?

 A relevant goal means you have to be sure that your objective is important to you and it is also aligned with other relevant market objectives.

 Here are some important questions you should know the answer in order to be your goal relevant:

 - Are you the right person to reach this goal?

 T – Time-bound (time-based, timely, tangible, trackable)

-Nowadays even children know that the time is money!
-Deadlines are what makes you switch to action.
+We all know that time is money!
+Deadlines are what make you switch to action.
 So, set deadlines for your goals.
 Keep the timeline flexible and realistic.

 A time-bound goal should answer questions such as: